lucia-auth/lucia/documentation-v2/content/main/basics/sessions.md

 ## Delete dead user sessions

-You can delete dead user sessions with [`Auth.deleteDeadUserSessions()`]() to cleanup your database.
+You can delete dead user sessions with [`Auth.createUser()`](/reference/lucia/interfaces/auth#deletedeadusersesions) to cleanup your database.
 It may be useful to call this whenever a user signs in or signs out.
 This will succeed regardless of the validity of the user id.

 ```ts
 import { auth } from "./lucia.js";